italia389/MightEMacs/ReadMe.md

 History and Project Goals
 -------------------------
 MightEMacs is designed to be a fast and full-featured text editor.
-The goals of the project are to create an Emacs text editor that will:
+Goals of the project are to create an Emacs text editor that will:

 1. Provide the ability to edit code quickly and easily with few keystrokes.
 2. Use key bindings that are well designed and intuitive.